 Simple Community Service Ideas for Kids

 Teaching your child to look for ways to help others, will help them develop a habit of service to others.
-Each of these service ideas are completely free and require nothing but a willing spirit.
+Each of these community service projects ideas are completely free and require nothing but a willing spirit.

 - Take someone’s shopping cart back to the store when you arrive in the parking lot.